hindu-comm/weblogs/manasataramgini/2016/08/2016-08-31_sulapurue1b9a3asya-vicarae1b8a5.md

 seem to many minds these two are not bridgeable and they reside in one or other realm…”

-Somakhya: “Wait Gautamī\!
+Somakhya: “Wait Gautamī!
 While I am often amused or should I say saṃhṛṣṭa by the points where we seem to so naturally converge, I must ask you to pay more careful attention to the following: ‘*…A homogeneous, spiritualized, well-ordered world-picture fashioned out of an indivisible mass-impression in this way or in that according as the becoming or the become… And it is not a question of one factor being